Kyle1297/image-captioning-frontend/README.md

 Essentially, an Attentive Transformer network is employed to build the model.
 There exists an encoder block with two sub-layers, a multi-head self-attention mechanism layer with a simple, position-wise fully-connected feed-forward network layer.
 The following decoder layer also employs multi-head attention.

-The model is also built off the Flickr8k database, currently having only been trained with a small subset of about 40000 images and captions.
+The model is built off the Flickr8k database, currently having only been trained with a small subset of about 40000 images and captions.
 This is quite small and as such, the model only performs moderately well.
-If a larger database was used (including access to powerful GPUs), there would be a significant improvement in the results.
+If a larger database was used, there would be a significant improvement in the results.

 Key technologies and libraries utilised: